Preview your next adventure

 Some routes are harder in the opposite direction.
 This is reflected by two coloured lines denoting the difficulty in each direction of the trail, with notes and pictures to explain.

-Purple routes are trails we haven't filmed yet.
+Purple or blue routes are trails we haven't filmed yet.